oracle-livelabs/apex/ai-vision-lab/5-improve-ux/5-improve-ux.md

     ![Page Designer view of the Timeline page](images/image-upload.png " ")

-2. In the Property editor, enter/select the following:
+2. In the Property editor, select the following:

     - Display > Display As: **Block Dropzone**